its-xin/PageReplacementAlgorithm/README.md

-# Page Replacement Algorithm Visualizer
+[OS Case Study - MENDOZA.pdf](https://github.com/user-attachments/files/20430947/OS.Case.Study.-.MENDOZA.pdf)# Page Replacement Algorithm Visualizer

 This desktop application is a visual simulator for page replacement algorithms such as FIFO, LRU, and Optimal (OPT).
 Built with Electron, this app allows users to input a reference string and frame size, and see the algorithm play out step-by-step.